 I think the idea of executives being paid in stock came from academia.
 Align the interest of the executives and shareholders.
 But it has morphed into something that is unhealthy.
-Companies’ now spend a large percentage of their cash buying existing financial assets.
+Companies now spend a large percentage of their cash buying existing financial assets.
 I think executives have an enormous conflict of interest in that their pay packages are consistent with the short-term, not the long-term stock performance.
-If a company buys back their stock, the benefits are immediate but if a company invest in plant and equipment the benefits if there are any will years away when the current executives are gone.
+If a company buys back its stock, the benefits are immediate, but if a company invests in plant and equipment, the benefits if there are any will years away when the current executives are gone.

 What needs to be done to prevent yet another bubble from occurring and being burst?

 Change the way new money is created or regulate how new money gets introduced into our economy.
 New money is money that is introduced into the economy without someone’s bank account being reduced.
 It creates purchasing power and where it goes has an impact on our economy.
 In the last cycle, it went to housing with disastrous results today, it is going to financial assets like stocks and high yield bonds.
 Banks create most of it through lending and because they create it out of thin air they like to lend against collateral that way if the loan goes bad the bank has an asset to sell